top of page

 What we learned

-The feedback that users gave on the PlayStore was a great resource for acceptance testing but not having a process for data collection before releases disrupted how Product Management and Design prioritized user needs against the roadmap demands.
+The feedback that users gave on the PlayStore was a great resource for acceptance testing but not having a process for data collection or an analytics tool before releases disrupted how Product Management and Design prioritized user needs against the feature-focused roadmap.

 bottom of page